objectiv/objectiv.io/blog/2022-07-27 Release Deepnote support.md

 At Objectiv, we’ve been fans of [Deepnote](https://deepnote.com/) for a while and have been using it internally to collaborate on notebooks.
 We’re happy to announce Objectiv now has built-in support for Deepnote.

 **What this means:**
-* All [example notebooks](https://objectiv.io/docs/modeling/example-notebooks/) (that can be used as a boilerplate for your own analyses) can be run in Deepnote directly without additional setup
+* All [example notebooks](https://objectiv.io/docs/modeling/example-notebooks/) (that can be used as a boilerplate for your own analyses) can be run in Deepnote directly without additional setup.
-* Full support for [all pre-built models & functions](https://objectiv.io/docs/modeling/open-model-hub/) in the open model hub
+* Full support for [all pre-built models & functions](https://objectiv.io/docs/modeling/open-model-hub/) in the open model hub.
-* Instructions in our documentation on how to use Deepnote with Objectiv
+* Instructions in our documentation on [how to use Deepnote with Objectiv](https://objectiv.io/docs/modeling/open-model-hub/models/).

 # Example notebooks